ekwan/quiver/README.md

 isotope effect, replace the transition state with the second ground state.)
 The temperature you choose does not matter and will not be parsed from the file.

-I have only tested this in the case where the starting material and transition states have the same atom numbering.
-However, it should work if they are not the same.

 # Script Instructions

 Run the `quiver.sh` script: